minhtriet/gas_market/README.md

 2. Install Python3
 3. In the folder directory ``
 ### Input
-1. News: A CSV file with the following format, put it in
+1. News: A CSV file with the following format, put it in input folder.
+The file used to read this is `read_spot_market_v2` in `util.py`

 | date       | price  |
 |------------|--------|